ITF and Kosmos to end Davis Cup tennis partnership

 Rafael Nadal helped Spain win on home soil in the inaugural new-look Davis Cup Finals in 2019, but has not featured in the tournament since.

+When the new-look event was launched Roger Federer admitted he was "sad not to have the Davis Cup as it used to be".

+"It will never be the same for the next generation," added the now-retired Federer who won the Davis Cup with Switzerland in 2014.

-Australia's Davis Cup captain Lleyton Hewitt, a former world number one who played in his country's 1999 and 2003 triumphs, has been one of the biggest critics of the modern format.
+Australia's Davis Cup captain Lleyton Hewitt, a former world number one who played in his country's 1999 and 2003 triumphs, has been one of the biggest critics.

-"I haven't been a supporter since they first flagged the possible changes," Hewitt said when the rebooted Davis Cup was launched in 2019.

 "Now we're being run by a Spanish football player... that's like me coming out asking to change things for the Champions League -- it's ridiculous."